-Hypertension is invisible most of the time, yet it is one of the leading causes of heart disease and stroke.
+Hypertension is a leading cause of heart disease and stroke, but it’s often undetectable.
 The bright side is that you can do it cheaply and without much change.
-Here are the six tiny lifestyle changes you can make today:
+Here are the six tiny lifestyle changes you can make today to support your blood pressure:

 1. Move Your Body Regularly

-You may do anything you want to be active.
-Cycling, jungle trekking, or even taking a dancing class are just a few examples.
-The goal is to get out and be active at a moderate intensity for about 30 minutes, at least five days a week.
-In general, the American Heart Association suggests you should aim for 150 minutes per week.
+You can do whatever you like to be active.
+Travel and learn to dance can take the form of cycling, jungle trekking, or a dancing class.
+The idea is to get out and be moderately physically active for around 30 minutes, at least five days a week.
+For the most part, the American Heart Association recommends shooting for 150 minutes a week.

 2. Eat in a Way That Supports Your Heart

-One of the natural ways to lower blood pressure is through the DASH diet, which is often recommended.
-You don’t need to adhere strictly to the schedule; in fact, any number of shifts is beneficial.
-Use herbs instead of salt; eat nuts instead of chips as a snack.
+As far as natural ways to lower blood pressure, the DASH diet is a commonly prescribed one.
+You don’t have to follow the schedule exactly; any amount of shifts is helpful.
+Sprinkle your food with herbs instead of salt; snack on nuts instead of chips.
 All of these elements add up.

 3. Manage Stress Before It Piles Up

 When you find something that helps you relax, your numbers return to baseline.
-It may be deep breathing, mindfulness or a few quiet minutes each day.
-According to Mayo Clinic research, these mini breaks can lower your blood pressure and help you deal with stress more effectively.
+It may be deep breathing, mindfulness, or a few quiet minutes each day.
+According to Mayo Clinic research, these mini breaks can lower your blood pressure and help you deal with stress more effectively while practicing how to manage blood pressure naturally.

 4. Maintain a Healthy Weight

-When you put on pounds, your heart has to work harder to pump blood; that extra effort increases what is called intravascular pressure.
-In other words, the larger your excess weight, the greater the pressure you place on.
+When you gain weight, your heart has to work harder in order to pump blood; that extra exertion hikes something called intravascular pressure.
+In more simple terms, the heavier you are over and above what your body should be, the more pressure you exert on your blood pressure.

 5. Drink Less Alcohol and Quit Smoking

-Both drinking and smoking are associated with higher blood pressure.
-Alcohol is number one because it raises your numbers, but smoking inflicts damage on your blood vessels.
+Both drinking and smoking increase blood pressure.
+Alcohol is number one because it elevates your numbers, but smoking beats up on all of your blood vessels.

 6. Get Enough Sleep Every Night